Ultimate Guide to Visiting the Borghese Gallery in Rome

 15. Jacopo Bassano, Last Supper, 1542

-This is considered Bassano's master work and was recently restored.
-It's a classic of Mannerist painting with naturalistic elements and bright colors.
-Faces appear realistic, like ordinary men.
+This Last Supper painting is considered Bassano's master work and was recently restored.
+It's a classic of Mannerist painting with dramatic elements, elongated figures, and bright colors.

-Tips for Visiting the Borghese Gallery in Rome
+Tips for Visiting the Borghese Gallery and Borghese Gardens in Rome

-The Borghese gallery can be tricky to visit.
-Here are some tips to ensure you experience the museum in the best way.
+The Borghese Gallery can be tricky to visit.
+Here are some tips to ensure you have the best museum experience.

 1. How Do I Get a Ticket to the Borghese Gallery?

 Entrance to the Borghese Gallery is strictly controlled.
 The museum limits the number of visitors at any given time.
-Visits are permitted in two hour time slots.
+100 visitors are permitted in two hour time slots.
 At the end of each slot, the gallery is emptied before the next set of visitors is let in.
+This system has the benefit of ensuring the museums isn't too crowded.

 In low season, it may be possible to purchase same day tickets onsite.
-But generally, you must make a reservation to guarantee access.
+But generally, you 100% must make a reservation to guarantee access and avoid disappointment.

-You'll have to check everything isn't fairly tiny before entering the gallery, including handbags, backpacks, strollers, umbrellas, etc. The bag check is outside and is free.
+You'll have to check everything that isn't tiny before entering the gallery, including handbags, backpacks, strollers, umbrellas, etc. The bag check is outside and is free.
 There's often a long line.
+So allot time for this process.

-You should arrive early (30 minutes) to the Borghese Gallery to allow time to check your bag and collect your ticket.
+You should arrive early (30-40 minutes) to the Borghese Gallery to check your bag and collect your ticket.
 You don't want that process to eat into your 2 hours.
 You'll get a claim check to reclaim your items when you're done with your visit.

 No food or drink is permitted inside the museum.